 When it comes to short hairstyles, the worry can be that there's less room for experimenting and individuality.
 However, the number of trendy bobs we have come across recently proves otherwise.
 From the timeless French bob to the softer boyfriend bob, the possibilities are endless.
 We break down what you need to know about the chopped bob, including advice from the experts to get this cool, stylish look yourself.

 The chopped bob: what you need to know

 What is the chopped bob?

-"The chopped bob is a more lived-in bob style with texture, movement, and versatility, but at the same time it's ultra-low maintenance," explains Jonathan Andrew (opens in new tab), Fudge Professional Global Ambassador.
+"The chopped bob is a more lived-in bob style with texture, movement, and versatility, but at the same time it's ultra-low maintenance," explains Jonathan Andrew, Fudge Professional Global Ambassador.
 "It isn't your traditional blunt bob - it uses layers and texture to make it chic and sexy."

-This style is perfect for those who have naturally wavy hairstyles, or those who like their hair to have more texture and body.
+Much like it's heavily-layered cousin, the shaggy bob, this style is perfect for those who have naturally wavy hairstyles, or those who like their hair to have more texture and body.
 The style lends itself to an 'undone' look, so it is a bob for those who want a short style that isn't too straight or uniform.

 Who does the chopped bob suit?

 "Anyone!
 The chopped bob is bespoke and tailored to the individual," says Andrew.
 "The one thing is that it isn't blunt or over-styled - its layers and textures make it a versatile and laid-back style."
 This is one of our favorite things about the chopped bob, as it can really be changed to suit anyone's taste without losing the edgy look, much like the bixie haircut.